DavidLeoni/pictoji/pictoji.md

 - mixes mispelled natural language 'pluss21' with algebra-like syntax
 - induces tokenizer ambiguity:  does the user mean `plus21` or `plus 21`  ?
 - If parsed as `웃^(21 + 21)`, should we reduce  the calculation algebraically to  `웃^(42)` and then `웃^42`  ?
-- should `웃^42` be left as is (`explanation`: `math`), or should we try finding a semantic meaning?
-Looking at the predefined hierarchial progression (`웃¹` = person,`웃²` = people, `웃³` = society), should we go for `grounded` or `fun` mode?
-In `grounded` mode we could just speculate this might be a futuristic _ultra-society_.
-If we looked further into semantic meaning of 42 number, which is well known in fiction pop culture, we might switch to `fun` mode and translate to  _an ultra-society that's investigating the meaning of the universe_.
+- should `웃^42` be left as is (`role`: `phd`), or should we try finding a semantic meaning?
+Looking at the predefined hierarchial progression (`웃¹` = person,`웃²` = people, `웃³` = society), should we go for `technician` or `creative` mode?
+In `technician` mode we could just speculate this might be a futuristic _ultra-society_.
+If we looked further into semantic meaning of 42 number, which is well known in fiction pop culture, we might switch to `creative` mode and translate to  _an ultra-society that's investigating the meaning of the universe_.

 ## Typography